How to Explore Lost River, West Virginia in an Outdoorsy Weekend

 Grab a tube, kayak, or paddleboard and enjoy a leisurely float down the South Branch of the Potomac River.
 If you want to create your own adventure, check out this interactive map of public access points and current/real time river conditions created by WV’s Division of Natural Resources to plan your route.
 If a more curated float/paddle is more your style, check out Breezewood Adventures for rentals, tours, and shuttle service.

-Where to Relax and Refuel after Adventuring in Lost River, WV
+Where to Refuel after Adventuring in Lost River, WV

 Restaurants & Dining Options

-While Lost River may be located off the beaten path, it certainly doesn’t fall short when it comes to dining options.
-Lost River offers a range of options to suit every taste and palate.
+While Lost River may be located off the beaten path, the nearby restaurants certainly don’t fall short when it comes to dining options.
+Below are some of our favorites.

-• Lost River Grill & TK’s Lounge: This laid-back restaurant/bar duo offers nightly specials and is the perfect place to grab a classic dinner, sandwich to-go, or a cocktail post-adventure.
+• Lost River Grill & TK’s Lounge: This laid-back restaurant/bar duo offers nightly specials and is the perfect place to grab a classic dinner, sandwich to-go, or a post-adventure cocktail.
+They’re located in Lost River, and their half-price burger Tuesday is unmatched… and a steal of a deal!

 • KAC-KA-PON Restaurant: If you’re craving classic American comfort food, this is your place.
-They’re open early, and we 10/10 would recommend this spot for breakfast.
+They open early, and we 10/10 would recommend this spot for breakfast.
 PSA: They make their biscuits from scratch.

 Lost River Trading Post